MCT-master/mct-master.github.io/_posts/2019-04-30-Sound-In-Space-Exhibition-A-Generic-Overview.md

 access and control of the installation pieces with sensors or other activation tools.
 The context of interactive sound art can challenge new experiences with music and knowledge also for non-experts:

 “[W]orking with sound is an active multisensory experience which bridges the gap between perception and action.
 Sound making is considered to be a meaningful aesthetic experience not only for musicians but also for users who do not posses expert musical skills.
-This shift from reception-basedto performance-based experience brings new challenges to sound design and sonificationpractices. .”
+This shift from reception-based to performance-based experience brings new challenges to sound design and sonification practices. .”
 (Hermann, Hunt, Neuhoff)

 <figure>